 When enabled, the WiFi and Bluetooth icons are blue.
 When disabled, these icons are gray.

 Go to Settings > Messages and locate the toggle switch for iMessage at the top of the screen.
 Toggle it OFF.
 Wait for 10-20 seconds.
 And then toggle it back on.
-This restarts iMessages and hopefully solves any outstanding settings issues.
+This action restarts iMessages and hopefully solves any unusual settings issues.

 Do You Use Two-Factor Authentication?